+The Offering

-The Offering Securities offered by us in this offering Units, with each unit consisting of one share of common stock and one half (1/2) of a warrant, with each whole warrant exercisable to purchase one share of common stock.
+Securities offered by us in this offering

+3,174,602 units, with each unit consisting of one share of common stock and one half (1/2) of a warrant, with each whole warrant exercisable to purchase one share of common stock.
 This prospectus also relates to the offering of the shares of common stock issuable upon exercise of the warrants.
-Each warrant will be exercisable at any time on or after the date of issuance until the fifth anniversary of the issuance of the warrants at an exercise price of \$ per share of common stock.
+Each warrant will be exercisable at any time on or after the date of issuance until the fifth anniversary of the issuance of the warrants at an exercise price of \$20.00 per share of common stock.
 This prospectus supplement also relates to the offering of the shares of common stock issuable upon exercise of the warrants.
-For additional information regarding the warrants, see "Description of Securities We are Offering - Warrants" below.
-Shares of common stock to be outstanding immediately after this offering shares (assumes none of the warrants issued in the offering are exercised) Use of proceeds We intend to use the net proceeds from this offering to advance our product pipeline and general corporate purposes.
+For additional information regarding the warrants, see "Description of Securities We are Offering - Warrants " below.

+Shares of common stock to be outstanding immediately after this offering

+9,655,107 shares (assumes none of the warrants issued in the offering are exercised)

+Use of proceeds

+We intend to use the net proceeds from this offering to advance our product pipeline and general corporate purposes.
 See "Use of Proceeds" on page S-23 of this prospectus supplement.

-Markets for common stock and warrants Our common stock is listed on the Nasdaq Capital Market under the symbol "OGXI".
+Markets for common stock and warrants

+Our common stock is listed on the Nasdaq Capital Market under the symbol "OGXI".
 However, there is no established public trading market for the warrants, and we do not expect a market to develop.
 In addition, we do not intend to apply to list the warrants on any national securities exchange.
 The warrants are immediately separable from the shares of our common stock being offered as part of the units.

+Risk factors

-Risk factors This investment involves a high degree of risk.
-See "Risk Factors" beginning on page S-3 of this prospectus supplement. outstanding immediately after this offering as shown above is based on 6,480,505 shares outstanding as of October 13, 2010, as used throughout this prospectus supplement, unless otherwise indicated, excludes: • 651,947 shares of our common stock issuable up per share; on the exercise of stock options outstanding as of October 13, 2010 at a weighted average exercise price of \$6.99 • an aggregate of 422,524 additional shares of com mon stock reserved for future issuance under our equity incentive plans as of October 13, 2010; • warmanta autotan ding as of Ostahan 12, 2010 to m urabase an economic of \$4,167 aboves of common stock at evening of \$70,56 non-shore and with an evening data
+This investment involves a high degree of risk.
+See "Risk Factors" beginning on page S-3 of this prospectus supplement.

+The number of shares of our common stock that will be outstanding immediately after this offering as shown above is based on 6,480,505 shares outstanding as of October 13, 2010.
+The number of shares outstanding as of October 13, 2010, as used throughout this prospectus supplement, unless otherwise indicated, excludes:

-- warrants outstanding as of October 13, 2010 to purchase an aggregate of 54,167 shares of common stock at exercise of \$79.56 per share and with an expiration date of October 17, 2010; and - up to shares of our common stock issuable upon the exercise of warrants to be issued in this offering (assuming all units offered in this offering are sold), at an exercise price of \$ per share.
+- 651,947 shares of our common stock issuable upon the exercise of stock options outstanding as of October 13, 2010 at a weighted average exercise price of \$6.99 per share; - an aggregate of 422,524 additional shares of common stock reserved for future issuance under our equity incentive plans as of October 13, 2010; - warrants outstanding as of October 13, 2010 to purchase an aggregate of 54,167 shares of common stock at exercise of \$79.56 per share and with an expiration date of October 17, 2010; and - up to 1,587,301 shares of our common stock issuable upon the exercise of warrants to be issued in this offering at an exercise price of \$20.00 per share.

-Unless otherwise stated, all information contained in this prospectus supplement reflects a public offering price of \$ per unit
+Unless otherwise stated, all information contained in this prospectus supplement reflects a public offering price of \$15.75 per unit